Causely/chaosmania/docs/blackhole-setup.md

 # Overview

-This scenario demonstrates a business application which contains a chain of application to application accesses, but where one of those accesses is to an external application/service outside of the Kubernetes cluster.
+This scenario demonstrates a business application which contains a chain of application to application accesses, but where one of those accesses is to an external application/service outside from the Kubernetes cluster.
 The external service then sends traffic back in to the cluster to another service.
 The external service(s) and application(s) are collectively referred to as a "blackhole" in this scenario.
 The intent is to simulate a scenario such as an external Application Load Balancer (ALB) which may not be monitored/observed by the Kubernetes cluster.